Study of sub-GeV Dipolar Dark States at SND@LHC within Invisible Bounds on Meson Decays: Sensitivity of SND@LHC

 Hence, $F_{DM} = 1$ for MDM and $\alpha m_e/q$ for EDM.
 We explore the limits on $\bar\sigma_e$ that feature the same form factors.
 Experimental limits on $\chi e$ cross-section have been established by several direct detection experiments and have been shown in Fig.\eqref{DD_limits}.

 Applying the projected dynamics of $\chi$ shown at the start of this section, we have produced a sensitivity curve for SND@LHC that can be put against current direct detection limits as shown in Fig.\eqref{snd_DD}.
-We have obtained the sensitivity line corresponding to background-free `one-$\chi$' or 2.3 events for MDM and EDM separately.
-In the projected limits, we observe that the curve strongly depends on the DM population for the variation in $\chi e$ cross-section is too small to be significant.
+Assuming a background-free scenario and no observed events, the 90$\%$ C.L. upper limit on the expected number of signal events is obtained from Poisson statistics as 2.3 events.
+We adopt this criterion to define the projected sensitivity, corresponding to the minimum signal yield required to reach 90$\%$ C.L.
+In the projected limits, we observe that the curve strongly depends on the DM population for the variation in $\chi e$ cross-section is subdominant compared to flux variations.
+We assume that the minimum detectable energy of the electron recoils is 100 MeV.